Shoshin Tea Practice – Certificate Course

 Course Format

-90 minutes per lesson
+Duration: 60 minutes per lesson

-24 lessons total (weekly or flexible schedule)
+Total Lessons: 15–20 (weekly or flexible schedule)

-Individual guidance and practice with authentic tools
+Individual guidance and hands-on practice using authentic tools

-Knowledge of tea ceremony background
+Knowledge of tea ceremony background and principles

-Proper handling of tools and utensils
+Proper handling and etiquette of tools and utensils

 Full performance of preparing a bowl of tea